edf-hpc/prown/doc/man/prown.1.md

 **prown** configuration file (see **FILES** section).

-Users are granted to use **prown** in a project directory if they are member of this project « administrator group » of this project.
-The « project administrator group » is the group owner of the project directory.
-For exemple, considering a project directory */path/to/awesome* owned by group _physic_, all members of the _physic_ group can use **prown** in */path/to/awesome*.
+Users are granted to use **prown** in a project directory if they are member of the « administrator groups » of this project.
+The « project administrator groups » are the union of the group owner of the project root directory and the groups having a POSIX ACL with write permission attached to the project root directory.
+Note that ACL entries for individual users and ACL entries without write permission are ignored.

+For exemple, considering a project directory */path/to/awesome* owned by _physic_ group, all members of this group can use **prown** in */path/to/awesome*.
+If */path/to/awesome* directory also has an ACL entry with write permission for _engineering_ group, all members of this group can also use **prown** in */path/to/awesome*.

-Files paths in arguments can be absolute or relative paths.
+Files paths in arguments **prown** can be absolute or relative paths.

 If multiple files are given in arguments, **prown** changes owner of all the given files.